ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 CREATE CONSTRAINT incidentIdConstraint ON (incident:Incident) ASSERT incident.id IS UNIQUE
 ```

-Now we create an incident for every row we see in OfficerAllegationHistory.
+Then we create an incident for every row we see in OfficerAllegationHistory.
+We'll make note of the precinct the incident occurred in, what the specific allegation was, and what date the incident occurred.

 ```cypher
 LOAD CSV WITH HEADERS FROM "http://localhost:11001/project-185bb75c-b944-451a-9c0f-aeba860ae68a/OfficerAllegationHistory_FILTERED-SINCE2010-NOT-UNFOUNDED-EXONERATED.csv" AS csvLine